fbpx

 Ipê Beamline

-IPÊ1 beamline is dedicated to high-resolution resonant Inelastic X-ray scattering (RIXS), X-ray absorption spectroscopy (XAS), and X-ray photoelectron spectroscopy (XPS) in the soft X-ray range (100 – 2000 eV).
-These complimentary techniques of spectroscopy and scattering allow the characterization of the chemical composition, electronic structure, and elementary excitations in solids and molecular systems.
+IPÊ1 beamline is dedicated to high resolution resonant Inelastic X-ray scattering (RIXS), X-ray absorption spectroscopy (XAS) and X-ray photoelectron spectroscopy (XPS) in the soft X-ray range (100 – 2000 eV).
+These complimentary techniques of spectroscopy and scattering allow characterization of the chemical composition, electronic structure, and elementary excitations in solids and molecular systems.

-Analysis of XAS and XPS using soft X-ray allows quantitative determination of the chemical composition of the near-surface region of solid samples, which is crucial information to several areas from thin films and electronic devices to enzymes and catalysis.
+Analysis of XAS and XPS using soft X-ray allow quantitative determination of chemical composition of the near surface region of solid samples, which is a crucial information to several areas from thin films and electronic devices to enzymes and catalysis.
 XPS and XAS are also important to determine the electronic structure of materials.
-RIXS goes one step further in the understanding of the properties of materials by directly probing the spectrum and dispersion of excitations, such as excitons magnons, and phonons, which determine several materials’ properties, such as magnetism, electronic conductivity, thermal conductivity, polarizability, among others.
+RIXS goes one step further in the understanding of the properties of materials by directly probing the spectrum and dispersion of excitations, such as excitons, magnons, and phonons, which determine several materialsproperties, such as magnetism, electronic conductivity, thermal conductivity, polarizability, among others.

-This broad view of the electronic structure and excitations provided by IPÊ might assist not only the understanding of materials’ properties but also guide the design of new materials with tailored functionalities.
-Also, it might be used to fine-tune theoretical models widely used to describe the electronic structure of solids and molecules.
+This broad view of the electronic structure and excitations provided by IPÊ might assist not only the understanding of materials properties and but also guide the design of new materials with tailored functionalities.
+Also, it might be used to fine tune theoretical models widely used to describe the electronic structure of solids and molecules.

 1 Inelastic scattering and PhotoElectron spectroscopy